 Design options: Metal backplate, Sensor, Adhesives...

-High Temperature RFID Tags provide advanced on-metal identification and tracking capabilities to asset-tracking systems designed for demanding manufacturing and production applications
+High Temperature RFID Tags provide advanced on-metal identification and tracking capabilities to asset-tracking systems designed for demanding operations

 The MICRO series tags are all standard passive UHF (Ultra High Frequency) tags that comply with EPCglobal Gen2v2 and ISO 18000-63 standards, also referred to as RAIN RFID.